 - 1. Course Objectives.
-You will have the opportunity to learn to: - Identify legal issues related to the various tort claims and defenses covered in this course. - Understand legal principles covered in the course that help lawyers and judges resolve tort problems. - Apply these legal principles to facts to solve tort problems. - Express those solutions to tort problems effectively, orally and in writing. - Recognize existing and potential approaches to tort law standards that diverse backgrounds and experiences challenge and influence. - 2.
+You will have the opportunity to learn to: - Identify legal issues related to the various tort claims and defenses covered in this course. - Understand legal principles covered in the course that help lawyers and judges resolve tort problems. - Apply these legal principles to facts to solve tort problems. - Express those solutions to tort problems effectively, orally and in writing. - Explore the professional activities and identity of elite personal injury attorneys. - 2.
 Books and materials.
 We will use the following books in this class: - Required: Vincent R. Johnson & Chenglin Liu, Studies in American Tort Law (7th ed.
-2022). - Recommended: Vincent R. Johnson, Mastering Torts (7th ed.
+2022). - Required: Jennifer E. Spreng, Taylor v.
+McDaniel (2024) (supplementary case file available on D2L). - Required: Other supplementary cases and materials (available on D2L) - Recommended: Vincent R. Johnson, Mastering Torts (7th ed.
 2022).